mpanighetti/dnd5e-classes/README.md

 This content was written to be compatible with Dungeons & Dragons 5th Edition.
 It makes the following modifications from the _Systems Reference Document_:

 - "Species" is used in place of "race" and "ancestry" or "variant" in place of "subrace".
 - This document uses new traits called "Condition Resistance" and "Condition Vulnerability".
 Resistance to a condition means that a creature has advantage on saving throws made to resist that condition, and vulnerability to a condition means that a creature has disadvantage on such saving throws.
-Condition resistances are listed alongside damage resistances under a "Resistances" grouping, and condition vulnerabilities are listed alongside damage vulnerabilities under a "Vulnerabilities" grouping.
-- Damage immunities are listed alongside condition immunities under an "Immunities" grouping.
+- Damage and condition resistance, vulnerability, and immunity are now grouped together as "Resistances", "Vulnerabilities", and "Immunities" respectively.
 - Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.

 ## License